 (c) Scheduled - A status at ERCOT indicating the scheduling transaction has been received and processed.
 The effectuating meter read has not been received from the TDSP.

-(d) Permit Pending - A status at ERCOT indicating ERCOT has received the 814_28, Complete Unexecutable or Permit Required, with the Permit Pending indicator from the TDSP, but has not received a subsequent 814_04, Enrollment Notification Response, or 814_28 transaction.
+(d) Permit Pending - A status at ERCOT indicating ERCOT has received the 814_28, Complete Unexecutable or Permit Required, with the Permit Pending indicator from the TDSP, but has not received a subsequent 814_04, Enrollment Notification Response, or 814_28, Complete Unexecutable.

 (e) Cancel Pending - A status at ERCOT indicating ERCOT has sent a response driven cancel to the TDSP and has not received a response.

-(2) Pending transactions that will result in the Losing CR having responsibility for an ESI ID or an ESI ID being moved away from the Losing CR will not be cancelled by ERCOT or the TDSP.
+(2) Pending transactions that will result in the Losing CR having responsibility for an ESI ID will not be cancelled by ERCOT or the TDSP.
 It is the responsibility of the Losing CR to cancel any pending transactions as necessary.

-(a) Pending transaction that has a scheduled date that is prior to or equal to Business Day 0:
+(a) Pending transactions that have a scheduled date that is prior to or equal to Business Day 0:

 (i) Switch: Allowed to complete and ERCOT sends the 814_03, Enrollment Notification Request, with the Acquisition Transfer indicator.